Privacy & Security

 Trade-offs

-The advantage: deep integration with Android, free storage options, and powerful search capabilities.
-The disadvantages are more significant for sensitive documents: Google Photos does not use end-to-end encryption by default, meaning Google can technically access your photos.
-Your passport scans are processed by Google's content analysis systems.
-Google has experienced security incidents in the past.
-For identity documents, the lack of default end-to-end encryption combined with content scanning makes Google Photos a lower-security choice than alternatives.
+Google Photos offers deep integration with Android, free storage options, and powerful search capabilities, which is appealing for convenience.
+However, the security disadvantages for sensitive documents are more significant: Google Photos does not use end-to-end encryption by default, meaning Google can technically access your photos, and your passport scans are processed by Google's content analysis systems.
+Given that Google has experienced security incidents in the past, and considering that identity documents require especially careful protection, Google Photos becomes a lower-security choice than alternatives when you prioritise safeguarding sensitive data.

 What this means in practice